-Only one proposal will be accepted from a lead Principal Investigator (PI).
-Lead Principal Investigators on active LTER research awards are not eligible to serve as lead PI for this solicitation.
+Principal Investigators, including Co-Pls, on active LTER research awards are not eligible to serve as lead PI or co-PI for this solicitation.
 Collaborative proposals submitted by PIs from multiple organizations are not allowed for this competition.

 Limit on Number of Proposals per Organization: